 Another challenge is managing work-life balance.
 Pursuing career advancement often requires extra time and effort, which can conflict with personal responsibilities.
 It can be hard to find the right balance between professional growth and personal well-being.

-supportive learning culture is essential but not always present in every workplace.
+A supportive learning culture is essential but not always present in every workplace.
 Without encouragement and resources to learn new skills, it’s difficult to keep up with changing job market demands.
 This can create anxiety and even cause you to question your worth in your current role.

 Stagnation is another issue.
 You might feel stuck in a position with limited growth opportunities.
 This can be demotivating and affect your overall job satisfaction.
 Seeking mentorship or additional training could be crucial in overcoming this hurdle.